S Corp Tax Savings for Therapy Practices: When, Why, and How?

 -

-How business entities and tax designations differ and where S corps fit
+Differentiate business entities and tax designations and explain where S corps fit.

 -